Ricky Wright

 Tina Chatmon

 Asst.
-Chief Chatmon is a certified FCAC, FLA-TAC, and CFA accreditation assessor.
+Chief Chatmon has served as a certified FCAC, FLA-TAC and CFA accreditation assessor.
 Asst.
-Chief Chatmon serves as a Team Leader for the organizations.
-Asst.
-Chief Chatmon is on the Florida Model Jail Standards (FMJS) Standards Review Subcommittee and Florida Corrections Accreditation Commission (FCAC) Standards Review Interpretation Committee.
-She is a graduate of the FDLE Senior Leadership program Class 21, IACP Women’s Leadership Institute, FSA Commanders Academy Class 10, and an FBI-LEEDA trilogy recipient.
+Chief Chatmon formerly served on the Florida Model Jail Standards (FMJS) Standards Review Subcommittee, Florida Corrections Accreditation Commission (FCAC) Standards Review Interpretation Committee and Quigley House Board of Directors.
+She is a graduate of the FDLE Senior Leadership program Class 21, FDLE Executive Leadership program Class 10, IACP Women’s Leadership Institute, FSA Commanders Academy Class 10, Leadership Clay class of 2019 and an FBI-LEEDA trilogy recipient.
+Assistant Chief Chatmon has obtained her certification in Human Resources management.

 Stacy Wase